How to Get a Mortgage

 Contributor, Benzinga

-How to Get a Mortgage in 8 Steps
+How to Get a Mortgage in Eight Steps

 Getting a mortgage requires some persistence and research.
-The best mortgage lenders for first-time homebuyers can help guide you.
-Here are the steps you should take.
+The best mortgage lenders for first-time homebuyers can help guide you through the following steps:

 Step 1: Get Your Financial House in Order

-A score of 640 is typically the minimum accepted credit score for most mortgage loans.
+A credit score of 640 will likely get you the best interest rate and terms for a mortgage loan.
 If you have a score on the lower end of the spectrum, expect to pay more interest at a higher rate.

 How a Lender Determines What You Can Afford

-Lenders determine whether or not you can afford a mortgage payment by calculating a debt-to-income ratio.
-A higher debt-to-income (DTI) could mean your loan poses a higher risk, which might mean you get a higher rate.
+Lenders determine whether or not you can afford a mortgage payment by calculating your debt-to-income (DTI) ratio.
+A higher DTI could mean your loan poses a higher risk, which might result in a higher interest rate.

 Debt to Income Calculation

-Add up the minimum monthly payments on ALL debt (car payments, installment loans, credit cards, deferred student loans 1% of balance).
-Also, include the new mortgage principal, interest payment, and the monthly figure for taxes and insurance.
+Add up the minimum monthly payments on all debt (car payments, installment loans, credit cards, etc.).
+Also, include the new mortgage principal, interest payment and the monthly figure for taxes and insurance.

 Income is your monthly gross pay before any deductions.